-In order to complete training and be recommended to the GMC for the award of CCT and entry to the specialist register, the doctor must demonstrate that they are capable of unsupervised practice in all generic and specialty CiPs.
+In order to complete training and be recommended to the GMC for the award of CCT and entry to the Specialist Register, the doctor must demonstrate that they are capable of unsupervised practice in all generic and specialty CiPs.

-The Forensic Histopathology curriculum centres on a learning map (appendices A & B) that describes the appropriate level of capability for each CiP descriptor at each ARCP decision point.
+The forensic histopathology curriculum centres on a learning map (appendices A and B) that describes the appropriate level of capability for each CiP descriptor at each ARCP decision point.
 Learning is additive and spiral in nature; in this way the capabilities described are additive year on year rather than alternative.
-The portfolio provides evidence of the level of attainment of each of these descriptors, in order to help the adult learner identify areas for development, and the Educational Supervisor and ARCP panel reach a balanced decision.
-The decision taken at ARCP will include a judgement of the evidenced position of the trainee on the learning map according to year of training.
+The portfolio provides evidence of the level of attainment of each of these descriptors, in order to help the adult learner to identify areas for development, and the educational supervisor and ARCP panel to reach a balanced decision.
+The decision taken at ARCP will include a judgement of the evidenced position of the trainee on the learning map according to their year of training.

-Satisfactory sign off at the end of Forensic Histopathology training requires demonstration that, for each of the CiPs, the trainee's performance meets or exceeds the minimum expected level of performance expected for completion of this year of training.
+Satisfactory sign-off at the end of forensic histopathology training requires demonstration that, for each of the CiPs, the trainee's performance meets or exceeds the minimum expected level of performance expected for completion of that year of training.

-This section of the curriculum details the 11 generic and specialty CiPs for Forensic Histopathology with expected levels of performance, mapping to relevant GPCs and the evidence that may be used to make an entrustment decision.
+This section of the curriculum details the 11 generic and specialty CiPs for forensic histopathology with expected levels of performance, mapping to relevant GPCs and the evidence that may be used to make an entrustment decision.